What Are The Best Tom Brady Rookie Cards?

 While Fleer’s E-X product might not be as mainstream as some, the 2000 E-X Tom Brady rookie is a nice card, and the most valuable Fleer Brady rookie.

-Numbered to 1,500 copies, it’s in the category of Brady’s rarest rookie cards, but it certainly holds good value.
+Numbered to 1,500 copies, it’s not in the category of Brady’s rarest rookie cards, but it certainly holds good value.

-2000 Upper Deck UD Graded Tom Brady #104
+2000 Upper Deck Graded Tom Brady #104

-Another card that’s quite easily recognizable as an Upper Deck product – It’s one of the more moderately affordable Brady rookie cards.
+Another card that’s quite easily recognizable as an Upper Deck product; It’s one of the more moderately affordable Brady rookie cards.

 The 2000 UD Graded Tom Brady rookie card was quite unique because, as the product title suggests, it offered cards that were pre-graded in most instances.
-The card is numbered to 1,325 copies, with around 850 of those included in packs in SGC grading slabs.

 2000 Private Stock Tom Brady #128